 Feb.
 10, 1258 – Baghdad fell to the Mongols, and the Abbasid Caliphate was destroyed.

 Feb.
 10, 1763 – The 1763 Treaty of Paris ended the French and Indian War, and France ceded Quebec to Great Britain.

 Feb.
-10, 1779 - The Battle of Carr's Fort took place in Wilkes County, Ga.
-Colonel Andrew Pickens of South Carolina with Colonel John Dooly and Lieutenant Colonel Elijah Clarke of Georgia led 340 men in an attack against a group of approximately 200 Loyalists under the command of Colonel John Hamilton.
-The Patriots abandoned the seige when they learned that several hundred loyalists were approaching to support Hamilton.
-The loyalists were surprised and routed at the Battle of Kettle Creek.
+10, 1779 - The Battle of Carr's Fort took place in Wilkes County, Ga. as Colonel Andrew Pickens of South Carolina with Colonel John Dooly and Lieutenant Colonel Elijah Clarke of Georgia led 340 men in an attack against a group of approximately 200 Loyalists under the command of Colonel John Hamilton.

 Feb.
 10, 1840 – John S. Crawford was born in Burnt Corn, Ala.
 He would go on to serve in Co.
 B, 3rd Alabama Confederate Cavalry Regiment, nicknamed “The Monroe Blues,” during the Civil War.
 He enlisted in Monroe County on Sept.
 29, 1861 and was taken prisoner in Shelbyville, Tenn.
 He died on Dec.
 19, 1928 and is buried at Old Bethany Baptist Church at Burnt Corn, Ala.

 Feb.
 10, 1846 – Members of the Church of Jesus Christ of Latter-day Saints – also known as the Mormons – left Illinois for the west.

 Feb.
 10, 1857 – English-Canadian surveyor and explorer David Thompson died at the age of 86 in Longueuil, Canada East.